-Modern Slavery Act
+The Modern Slavery Act

-The International Labour Organisation (ILO) estimates there to be around 21 million people in forced labour, 14.2 million of which are within the manufacturing, agriculture, construction and domestic sectors.
-Many workers are being forced to work long hours for low wages, living in hostel like conditions without the support of trade unions.
-The difficulty in identifying that modern slavery is taking place in the supply chain is that it’s often happening though deception and its hidden from view.
+The International Labour Organisation (ILO) estimates that there are around 21 million people in forced labour, 14.2 million of which are in the manufacturing, agriculture, construction and domestic sectors.
+Many workers are forced to work long hours for low wages, living in hostel-like conditions without the support of trade unions.
+The difficulty in identifying that modern slavery is taking place in the supply chain is that it’s often invisible to those outside the business.

-We know that within our industry there is a substantial risk of modern slavery and human trafficking being prevalent within our supply chain to improve our current contract terms on the following points:
+We are very aware that within our industry there is a substantial risk of modern slavery and human trafficking.
+We are working with our supply chain to improve our current contract terms on the following points:

-- Develop and improve workers’ conditions including safety and human rights.
+- Develop and improve workers’ conditions, including safety and human rights

 - Communicate and support the achievement of compliance to our technical standards with all suppliers

 - Temp/agency workers and migrant labour

-- Lower cost materials being sourced
+- Lower cost materials being sourced, potentially from untrustworthy sources

 - Suppliers subcontract without permission (in breach of contract)

-- Operating in higher risk countries
+- Operating in high risk regions

 - Increasing order quantities without giving enough advance warning